-This type of motivation can be instrumental in helping us to establish comfortable lifestyles for ourselves and our dependants, for example when we work for a certain amount of hours each week in exchange for a paycheck at the end of the month.
+This type of motivation can be instrumental in helping us to establish comfortable lifestyles for ourselves and our dependents, for example when we work for a certain amount of hours each week in exchange for a paycheck at the end of the month.

 It can also stimulate us to chase after our dreams with our end goals in sight.
-Such as when we undertake studies which might be boring and hard in order to acquire the necessary skills to become eligible for employment.
+Such as when we undertake studies that might be boring and hard in order to acquire the necessary skills to become eligible for employment.

 So, extrinsic motivation can play an important role in our lives, but can it lead us to happiness in the long run, or enable us to experience lasting satisfaction in our lives?

 The answer is no.

 Because happiness and lasting life satisfaction are inside jobs.
 They can’t be influenced by outside achievements, no matter how great or fantastic those achievements are.